As information around the Coronavirus Job Retention Scheme (CJRS) and furlough is constantly changing, this fact sheet includes the latest guidance.

 Employer National Insurance and Pension Contributions

 All employers remain liable for these on behalf of furloughed staff.
-You can claim a grant from HMRC to cover wages for a furloughed employee, equal to the lower of 80% of an employee’s regular salary or £2,500 per month, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on paying those wages.
+You can claim a grant from HMRC to cover wages for a furloughed employee, equal to the lower of 80% of an employee’s regular salary or £2,500 per month, plus the associated Employee National Insurance contributions and minimum automatic enrolment employee pension contributions on paying those wages.
+The reclaimable NI and pension elements are on the furlough salary, not the normal salary.

 National Living Wage and National Minimum Wage